DimejiOladepo/Financial-Loan-Project/README.md

 # Pre-deliquency Loan Model

-This dataset was wrangled using Bigquery to develop two loan pre-delinquency models and comprehensively juxtapose the two models.
+This dataset was wrangled using Bigquery to develop two loan pre-delinquency models and comprehensively juxtapose these two models.

 A pre-delinquency model is a model that is triggered after a loan is disbursed.